sorbet/sorbet/website/docs/class-of.md

 ---

 Classes are also values in Ruby.
-Sorbet uses `T.class_of(...)` to describe the type of those class objects.
+Sorbet uses `T.class_of(...)` to describe the types of those class objects.

 ```ruby
 T.class_of(Integer)